Options as Silver Bullets: Valuation of Term Loans, Inventory Management, Emissions Trading and Insurance Risk Mitigation using Option Theory: Rainbows and Baskets of Binary Barrier American Options

-Should there be a shortage, the amount on regular loans will be used to towards fulfilling obligations on terms loans.
+\begin{doublespace} We first discuss some properties of the different variables and how the intermediary looks to influence them to increase profits.
+We define all the variables as we introduce them in the text but (Appendix \ref{sec:Dictionary-of-Notation}) has a complete dictionary of all the terminology and symbols used in the main results.
+The total amount of regular loans made, $L_{it}$, other than the term loans on a security, has to meet the criteria in Condition (\ref{cond:regular-loans}) with five numbered inequalities.
+Before $L_{it}$ can satisfy the inequality on the subsequent level it must be lesser than the earlier combination of the following five variables: internal inventory the intermediary holds, $I_{it}$; amount used from any exclusives, $E_{it}$; amount available from the exclusives, $P_{it}$; external borrows, $B_{it}$; and $O_{it}$, any other supply that can be sourced externally. \end{doublespace} \begin{condition} \begin{doublespace} 1) $L_{it}\leq I_{it}$ ; 2) $L_{it}\leq I_{it}+E_{it}$ ; 3) $L_{it}\leq I_{it}+E_{it}+P_{it}$ ; 4) $L_{it}\leq I_{it}+E_{it}+P_{it}+B_{it}$ ; 5) $L_{it}\leq I_{it}+E_{it}+P_{it}+B_{it}+O_{it}$. \end{doublespace} \end{condition} \begin{doublespace} Should there be a shortage, the amount on regular loans will be used towards fulfilling obligations on terms loans.
 This should make it clear that the total availability, $A_{it}=I_{it}+E_{it}+P_{it}+B_{it}+O_{it}$.
 This excludes amounts on other terms loans on the same security.
 Should there be a shortage, we can create a pecking order of term loans depending on the profitability / risks on a specific loan and factors related to the counter party, in terms, of the value of the business being carried out with that counter party by the desk and even other parts of the business.
-We assume that the process for total availability, $A_{it}$, follows a GBM.
-It is possible to assume that the individual components follow processes of their own and find the properties of the combined process (Pirjol and Zhu 2016 consider the sum of GBMs).
+We assume that the process for total availability, $A_{it}$, follows a GBM (Eq: \ref{eq:1}).
+It is possible to assume that the individual components follow processes of their own and find the properties of the combined process.
 We make this simplifying assumption and take the availability as exogenously driven.
+Pirjol \& Zhu (2016) is a good resource regarding the sum of GBMs.